MicroRNA: Experimental detection and manipulation

-Disease
+Human and animal diseases

 Just as miRNA is involved in the normal functioning of eukaryotic cells, so has dysregulation of miRNA been associated with disease.
 A manually curated, publicly available database, miR2Disease, documents known relationships between miRNA dysregulation and human disease.

 Inherited diseases

 A mutation in the seed region of miR-96 causes hereditary progressive hearing loss.

 A mutation in the seed region of miR-184 causes hereditary keratoconus with anterior polar cataract.

 Deletion of the miR-17~92 cluster causes skeletal and growth defects.

 Cancer

 The first human disease known to be associated with miRNA deregulation was chronic lymphocytic leukemia.
 Many other miRNAs also have links with cancer and accordingly are sometimes referred to as "oncomirs".
 In malignant B cells miRNAs participate in pathways fundamental to B cell development like B-cell receptor (BCR) signalling, B-cell migration/adhesion, cell-cell interactions in immune niches and the production and class-switching of immunoglobulins.
 MiRNAs influence B cell maturation, generation of pre-, marginal zone, follicular, B1, plasma and memory B cells.

 Another role for miRNA in cancers is to use their expression level for prognosis.
 In NSCLC samples, low miR-324a levels may serve as an indicator of poor survival.
 Either high miR-185 or low miR-133b levels may correlate with metastasis and poor survival in colorectal cancer.

 Furthermore, specific miRNAs may be associated with certain histological subtypes of colorectal cancer.
 For instance, expression levels of miR-205 and miR-373 have been shown to be increased in mucinous colorectal cancers and mucin-producing Ulcerative Colitis-associated colon cancers, but not in sporadic colonic adenocarcinoma that lack mucinous components.
 In-vitro studies suggested that miR-205 and miR-373 may functionally induce different features of mucinous-associated neoplastic progression in intestinal epithelial cells.

 Hepatocellular carcinoma cell proliferation may arise from miR-21 interaction with MAP2K3, a tumor repressor gene.
 Optimal treatment for cancer involves accurately identifying patients for risk-stratified therapy.
 Those with a rapid response to initial treatment may benefit from truncated treatment regimens, showing the value of accurate disease response measures.
 Cell-free circulating miRNAs (cimiRNAs) are highly stable in blood, are overexpressed in cancer and are quantifiable within the diagnostic laboratory.
 In classical Hodgkin lymphoma, plasma miR-21, miR-494, and miR-1973 are promising disease response biomarkers.
 Circulating miRNAs have the potential to assist clinical decision making and aid interpretation of positron emission tomography combined with computerized tomography.
 They can be performed at each consultation to assess disease response and detect relapse.

 MicroRNAs have the potential to be used as tools or targets for treatment of different cancers.
 The specific microRNA, miR-506 has been found to work as a tumor antagonist in several studies.
 A significant number of cervical cancer samples were found to have downregulated expression of miR-506.
 Additionally, miR-506 works to promote apoptosis of cervical cancer cells, through its direct target hedgehog pathway transcription factor, Gli3.